jmgurvitch/art-of-data/readingdata.md

 5. What is printed when you run this code?

+  It prints the whole .csv file row by row.

 7. Explain how to interpret the for-loop and `row` in terms of the `csv` file.

+  It runs through every single row and prints it out.

 ## Model D